In a nutshell

 Bow Bridge is one of the most beautiful photo spots in Central Park New York

-The Bow Bridge is a beautiful, curved bridge that crosses Central Park Lake and connects Cherry Hill with The Ramble.
+Bow Bridge is a beautiful, curved bridge that spans the Central Park Lake, connecting Cherry Hill with The Ramble.

-It looks a bit like a fairytale bridge.
-It’s one of Central Park’s most photographed locations: Bow Bridge in the foreground and The San Remo and other buildings on the Upper West Side in the background.
+It looks a little like a fairy-tale bridge and is part of one of the most beloved photo compositions in Central Park: Bow Bridge in the foreground with The San Remo and other Upper West Side buildings in the background.
+Seriously one of the best shots you’ll take all trip.

 Belvedere Castle

-From Belvedere Castle you have a great view over Central Park
+From Belvedere Castle you have a wonderful view over Central Park

-It looks like something out of a fairy tale, with turrets, balconies and thick stone walls and is perched on a rock.
-The view from up there is amazing!
-You can see almost the entire park, Turtle Pond and even the skyline.
+It looks like something out of a fairy tale, with turrets, balconies, and thick stone walls perched on a rock.
+The panorama from up there is absolutely incredible — you can see almost the entire park, Turtle Pond, and even the skyline.

-Now you might be asking yourself, “But why is there a castle there?”
+Now you might be wondering, “But why on earth is there a castle here?”
 Simple: because the designers of Central Park thought the park needed something dramatic and romantic.
-So they put a castle there in 1869.
-No kidding – Walt Disney would’ve loved it!
+So in 1869, they built a castle.
+Seriously.
+Walt Disney must have been jealous.

-No one ever lived in Belvedere Castle.
-It was just decoration from the start.
+Nobody ever actually lived in Belvedere Castle.
+It was purely decorative from the very beginning.

 Great Lawn

-You can chill out on the Great Lawn or play baseball, for example
+On the Great Lawn you can relax or play baseball, for example

-The Great Lawn is a huge open field in the heart of Central Park, surrounded by trees, it’s nearly the size of 30 soccer fields and offers skyline views all around.
+The Great Lawn is a vast, open meadow in the heart of Central Park, surrounded by trees, overlooking the skyline, and nearly the size of 30 soccer fields.

-There used to be a water reservoir here, a huge artificial water tank.
-However, it was filled in in the 1930s and turned into a huge lawn for sunbathing.
-Today, the Great Lawn is a popular spot for sunbathing, picnics and sports.
+There used to be a water reservoir here — a massive artificial storage tank.
+But in the 1930s it was filled in and transformed into a huge open lawn.
+Today the Great Lawn is a popular spot for sunbathing, picnicking, and playing sports.

-There are also often huge open-air concerts here, which we’ll tell you more about below.
+It’s also the venue for many massive open-air concerts, which we’ll tell you more about further down.

 Jacqueline Kennedy Onassis Reservoir

 The Jacqueline Kennedy Onassis Reservoir (J.K.O.
-Reservoir) is one of the largest lakes in Central Park – almost two and a half kilometers around – and absolutely beautiful, especially at sunset.
+Reservoir) is one of the largest lakes in Central Park — nearly a mile and a half around — and absolutely stunning.

 Harlem Meer

-Harlem Meer in Central Park New York has a super beautiful shore
+Harlem Meer in Central Park New York has a beautiful waterfront

-Harlem Meer in Central Park New York City offers cool things to do
+Harlem Meer in Central Park New York has a beautiful waterfront

-It is smaller than the Reservoir, but full of charm.
-With reed-covered shores, winding paths and lots of water birds.
+It’s smaller than the Reservoir, but full of charm — with reed-lined shores, winding walking paths, and plenty of water birds.

-You can fish at the Harlem Meer, named by Dutch settlers, relax on the boardwalks or visit the nearby Charles A. Dana Discovery Center with an exhibition about the park.
+At Harlem Meer, which was named by Dutch settlers, you can fish, relax on the wooden piers, or visit the nearby Charles A. Dana Discovery Center, which has an exhibit about the park.

 Cycling in Central Park

-We went on a bike tour - but that's not free of charge
+We did a bike tour — but it's not free

-During a bike tour through Central Park, you can see a lot in a short time
+On a bike tour through Central Park, you can see a lot in a short amount of time

-You can’t ride just anywhere.
-There is a large ring road for cyclists in Central Park, Central Park Drive, which runs through the park.
-All the cycle lanes are marked along the main paths.
+That said, you can’t just ride wherever you feel like.
+For cyclists, Central Park has a large loop road — Central Park Drive — that runs through the park.
+Bike lanes are marked along all the main paths.

-Important: Bicycles are not allowed on the footpaths and lawns.
+Important: Bicycles are not allowed on the footpaths or grassy areas.

-You can rent a bike from Citi Bikes, New York’s official bike-sharing system, for example.
-You will find the stations at the park entrances, e.g:
+You can rent a bike from Citi Bike, New York’s official bike-sharing system.
+You’ll find stations at the park entrances, e.g.:

 • Columbus Circle (59th St. & 8th Ave)